Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Organization of Appendix

 \section{Organization of Appendix}

-In the present supplemental materials, we give the detail of our results.
-In Appendix \ref{a3}, we show Propositions \ref{8-18-0} and \ref{8-18-1}.
-That is, we give the prediction of the macroscopic thermodynamics for the optimal efficiency in the thermodynamical setup, i.e., we derive \eqref{thermover2} in Proposition \ref{8-18-0}.
-We also translate the macroscopic thermodynamical prediction to the statistical mechanical expression.
-Namely, we derive \eqref{TandD} in Lemma \ref{8-18-1}.
-In Appendix \ref{ApB}, we prove Theorem 1.
-We show that $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q]$ is a general upper bound for the efficiencies $\eta_{C}(\beta_{H},\beta_{L},P_{Z},\T)$, $\eta_{C}(\beta_{H},\beta_{L},\rho_{C},{\cal W})$, $\eta_{C\lnot}(\beta_{H},\beta_{L},P_{Z},\T)$ and $\eta_{C\lnot}(\beta_{H},\beta_{L},\rho_{C},{\cal W})$, and that the differences between $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q]$ and the efficiencies are bounded by the disturbance of the heat baths.
-In Appendix \ref{proofofC=Q}, we show Proposition \ref{C=Q}.
-That is we derive the relationship between the classical and quantum optimal efficiencies.
-In Appendix \ref{ApC}, we show Proposition \ref{8-18-2}.
-That is, we derive an asymptotic expansion of $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q_{n}]$.
-In Appendix \ref{proof32}, we show Proposition \ref{3-14-2T}.
-That is, we derive the asymptotic expansions of $\eta^{(n)}_{C\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_n})$ and $Q^{(n)}_{H\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_n})$, In this proof, we need to asymptotically expand the relative entropy $D_X^n(m_n)$ between the two distributions very close to each other.
+In the present appendix, we give the detail of our information theoretical methods.
+We expect it of giving useful informations for the readers who want to use our methods.
+The present appendix is organized as follows.
+In appendix \ref{Aa3}, we give the prediction of the macroscopic thermodynamics for the optimal efficiency in the thermodynamic, and translate the macroscopic thermodynamic prediction to the statistical mechanical expression.
+It corresponds to the derivation of Proposition 1 and the equality (26) in the main text.
+In Appendix \ref{AApB}, we show that $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q]$ is a general upper bound for the efficiencies $\eta_{C}(\beta_{H},\beta_{L},P_{Z},\T)$, $\eta_{C}(\beta_{H},\beta_{L},\rho_{C},{\cal W})$, $\eta_{C\lnot}(\beta_{H},\beta_{L},P_{Z},\T)$ and $\eta_{C\lnot}(\beta_{H},\beta_{L},\rho_{C},{\cal W})$, and that the differences between $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q]$ and the efficiencies are bounded by the disturbance of the heat baths.
+It corresponds to the derivation of Theorem 1 in the main text.
+In Appendix \ref{AproofofC=Q}, we derive the relationship between the classical and quantum optimal efficiencies.
+It corresponds to the derivation of Proposition 2 in the main text.
+In Appendix \ref{AApC}, we derive an asymptotic expansion of $\eta^{(n)}_{T}[\beta_{H},\beta_{L},Q_{n}]$.
+It corresponds to the derivation of Proposition 3 in the main text.
+In Appendix \ref{Aproof32}, we derive the asymptotic expansions of $\eta^{(n)}_{C\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_n})$ and $Q^{(n)}_{H\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_n})$, It corresponds to the derivation of Proposition 4 in the main text.
+In this proof, we need to asymptotically expand the relative entropy $D_X^n(m_n)$ between the two distributions very close to each other.
 The conventional approaches for information theory and quantum information theory do not work well.
-In Appendix \ref{s14}, we resolve this problem.
+In Appendix \ref{As14}, we resolve this problem.
 We employ strong large deviation by Bahadur-Rao and Blackwell-Hodges \cite{LD1,BH1} that brings us a more detailed evaluation for the tail probability.
 This section is the technical highlight of this supplementary materials.
-In Appendix \ref{ApH}, we prove Proposition \ref{EntP}.
-That is, we evaluate the entropy differences of $H$ and $L$ caused by $U_{f_{n}}$.
+In Appendix \ref{AApH}, we evaluate the entropy differences of $H$ and $L$ caused by $U_{f_{n}}$ It corresoponds to the derivation of Proposition 5 in the main text.